Let's change the sort order using the top command, which is essential for checking CPU load!

 This time, we will show you how to change the sort order using the top command!

-*If you would like to review how to use the top command, click here
+※If you want to review how to use the top command, click here.

 shift key + m